CFAES Give Today

 Japanese knotweed (Polygonum cuspidatum)

-Description: Knotweed is an upright, shrub-like, herbaceous plant that can grow up to 10' high.
+Description: Knotweed is an upright, shrub-like plant that dies back to the ground each year.
+Up to 10' high.
 The plant is aggressive and produces extensive rhizomes in dense clumps.

 Life cycle: Perennial